x1ndreg/ojt_assessment/README.md

 # Note before proceeding :>
 I relied heavily on AI to develop this system, but I also took the time to understand the code and make adjustments where needed.
 I use AI to enhance my efficiency and take full advantage of the tools readily available today, which is why I often find myself immersed in coding.
 My primary programming languages are HTML, CSS, PHP, and MySQL.
 For languages like Java and others, I depend on AI for guidance and support.

 For this assessment, I chose to work with React, Vite, and Tailwind CSS, even though I had limited prior experience with these technologies.
 I didn't incorporate a database, as I found integrating one with React more challenging than I anticipated, likely due to my beginner status.
-Instead, I opted to use localStorage to store data locally on my device.
+Instead, I opted to use localStorage to store data.
 Despite these challenges, I'm eager and determined to continue learning and expanding my skill set.

 # Alexis Construction Services Management System